quanterall/PureScriptMaterials/basics/01-values-and-functions.md

 True
 ```

-2. Define a function that returns whether or not a `Float` is greater than zero.
+2. Define a function that returns whether or not a `Number` is greater than zero.

 ```purescript
 > isGreaterThanZero 1.2